mobinghasemi/ML_Deployment/README.md

 ### Model Training
 * Train a PyTorch model on Mnist and Chest X-ray datasets
 * Implement data augmentation and preprocessing techniques
-* Use transfer learning to improve model performance
+* implement model from scratch and save on .pt files

 ### Model Deployment
 * Deploy the trained model on TorchServe server using Docker